Seasawher/mathlib4-help/docs/tactics.md

 (`mintro pat = (mintro h; mcases h with pat`), and can perform multiple introductions in sequence.

+## mleave
+Defined in: `Lean.Parser.Tactic.mleave`

+Leaves the stateful proof mode of `Std.Do.SPred`, tries to eta-expand through all definitions related to the logic of the `Std.Do.SPred` and gently simplifies the resulting pure Lean proposition.
+This is often the right thing to do after `mvcgen` in order for automation to prove the goal.

+## mleave
+Defined in: `Lean.Parser.Tactic.mleaveMacro`

+Leaves the stateful proof mode of `Std.Do.SPred`, tries to eta-expand through all definitions related to the logic of the `Std.Do.SPred` and gently simplifies the resulting pure Lean proposition.
+This is often the right thing to do after `mvcgen` in order for automation to prove the goal.

 ## mleft
 Defined in: `Lean.Parser.Tactic.mleftMacro`